tramitit/guides/en/hungary/vehicle_de-registration.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn the process of removing your vehicle from public records in Hungary.
+description: Learn how to de-register your vehicle in Hungary.
+Step-by-step guide, required documents, and tips for exporting or selling your car.
+Read now for details!
-  Obtain necessary documents and follow steps for de-registering a vehicle.
 draft: false
-meta_title: Hungary Vehicle De-Registration Process - Requirements & Steps
+meta_title: Complete Guide on Vehicle De-registration Process in Hungary
-title: Hungary Vehicle De-Registration Process - Requirements & Steps
+title: Complete Guide on Vehicle De-registration Process in Hungary
 translationKey: hungary-vehicle_de-registration
 ---

 ## Description
 ### What is it?